mxbn/worvecs/README.md

  - [Improving Distributional Similarity with Lessons Learned from Word Embeddings](http://www.aclweb.org/anthology/Q15-1016)

  ## License
- All work contained in this package is licensed under the BSD License.
+ All work contained in this package is licensed under GNU GPL License.
 See the included LICENSE file.